Azure/azure-sdk-for-js/README.md

 ### Client: Previous Versions

 Last stable versions of packages that have been provided for usage with Azure and are production-ready.
 These libraries provide you with similar functionalities to the Preview ones as they allow you to use and consume existing resources and interact with them, for example: upload a blob.
-They do not implement Azure Core and so do not have the same features as the Novemeber releases.
+They might not implement the [guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html) or have the same feature set as the Novemeber releases.
 They do however offer wider coverage of services.

 ### Management